Staying Warm During Cold Weather Photography

 Footwear

 Warm boots are critical, but many are overrated in their insulation claims.
 Choose boots with enough room to wiggle your toes, even with thick socks, as tight footwear can reduce warmth.
-Look for boots with insulated soles and consider adding felt insoles for extra insulation.
+Look for boots with a substantially insulated soles and consider adding interior felt insoles for extra insulation.
+They can also be easily removed to dry in between outings.

 Military-style โBunny bootsโ are a favorite in Alaskaโheavy and unattractive but exceptionally warm.
-I also use moose-hide mukluks with felt liners, which are light and comfortable but insufficient for temperatures below -40ยฐF.
-Removable liners are particularly useful for drying boots at the end of the day.
+Cabela’s Trans-Alaska boots are well insulated and waterproof, I get a size or two larger so they will accommodate a felt liner and thicker socks.
+Removable liners are particularly useful for drying at the end of the day.

 Gloves and Mittens